JerelJr/BombPuppy/README.md

 ### [-n __n_packets__]
 the number of packets to capture
 ### [-w __filename__]
-redirecr standard output to a file
+redirect standard output to a file